-The fellow will have about 20% time in the first year and 30% time in the 2nd year for conducting research.
+The fellow will have about 20% time for conducting research.

 The geropsychiatry fellows have been actively engaged in research that have included papers on paratonia in Alzheimer's disease, factors associated with anxiety and depression in older patients, prospective study of depressive symptoms a multiracial older population, PTSD among Holocaust survivors; neuropsychiatric symptoms in dementia patients, and cognitive symptoms in older schizophrenia patients, oral health in schizophrenia and dementia.

 Our staff is working on research in several areas that can include fellows: